tonytw1/nominatim-ac/README.md

 Can OSM data be used to provide a user friendly auto complete place name service which preserves context by assigning a repeatable location id to each result?

-### Background
+### Background (Circa 2013)

 Many existing location lookup services resolve to a point location only.
-The Google Maps geocoding service provided some context information, but lacked persistant ids which can be advertised and referred back to at a later date
+The Google Maps geocoding service provided some context information but lacked persistent ids which can be advertised and referred back to at a later date
 (it now does).

 Some services such as Twitter and Instagram exposed their own in-house location ids